 Have you had a chalazion that has waxed and waned, grown and then got smaller but just has not gone away entirely over weeks or months?
 If so, then you probably need to have that chalazion incised and curetted from beneath the eyelid under local anaesthetic to get rid of it once and for all.

-We do not use stitches and, although we evert the eyelid in order to remove the chalazion, it is quickly put back into its usual position.
-Then we put the eye pad on – and you have no chalazion; it is gone, usually forever.
+We do not use stitches and, although we evert (turn outwards) the eyelid in order to remove the chalazion, it is quickly put back into its usual position.
+We then put the eye pad on – and you have no chalazion; it is gone, usually forever.
 If the chalazion has drained fully, because it was at the right stage of development, then it is highly unlikely that you will get that chalazion back in the same place.

 However, you may still be at risk of developing chalazia from other meibomian glands that may become blocked.
 So as part of the one-stop chalazia treatment, we ensure that you go away with lots of information about blepharitis, which is the underlying cause of the chalazia blocked duct.